miguelgonzalezcruz/code-bridge-minardi/README.md

 ### Overview

 - A landing page with information about the current state of green power comparing with gas and coal power.
-- We are Ivan (Data engineer) & Miguel (software engineer), students from Practicum Bootcamp
+- We are Ivan (Data scientist) & Miguel (software engineer), students from Practicum Bootcamp

 **Intro**